notsointeresting/HalllDay/PLANNING.md

 ### Not Immediate
 - [ ] Landing Page is a little boring and too "businessy" looking.
 Learn more doesn't link to anything.

+### Future When manually approved not interested in tackling yet
+- [ ] Build a scheduling system for times when kiosk is active and auto suspend when not; connected to admin panel as option and timezone selection.
+T

 ## ✅ Completed History